leyondlee/GTA5Online_Whitelist/README.md

 </div>

 # GTA5Online_Whitelist
-A tool used to setup a private lobby in GTAV by whitelisting IPs within the Windows Firewall.
+A tool used to setup a private lobby in GTAV by whitelisting IPs in the Windows Firewall.

 ### Requirements
 * npcap